ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 A unique value has type `unit`.
 It is written `()` and pronounced “unit”.

-The `unit` type has several usages.
+The `unit` type has several uses.
 One of its main roles is to serve as a token when a function does not need to be passed data or doesn't have any data to return once it has completed its computation.
 This happens when functions have side effects such as OS-level I/O. Functions need to be applied to something for their computation to be triggered, and they also must return something.
-When nothing making sense can be passed or returned, `()` should be used.
+When nothing meaningful can be passed or returned, `()` should be used.
 ```ocaml
 # read_line;;
 - : unit -> string = <fun>